kennysong/SwiftEliza/README.md

 # Notes

-To run, clone this repo and open the `SwiftEliza.xcodeproj` in XCode.
+To run, just open the `SwiftEliza.xcodeproj` in XCode.

-The functionality of ELIZA is contained in the `Eliza.swift` file, and the others are mostly boilerplate for the iOS app to run.
+The functionality of ELIZA is contained in the `Eliza.swift` file, and the rest are boilerplate for the iOS app.

-This was written in Swift 3 and for iOS 10 and above.
+Written in Swift 3 and for iOS 10 and above.